alefore/weblog/ten-years-of-edge.md

 a class that simply holds a `LineSequence` where the contents are known to be sorted ([implementation](https://github.com/alefore/edge/blob/master/src/language/text/sorted_line_sequence.h)).
-This is done in all its constructors: they directly sort the contents given.
+This is done at construction:
+its **constructors directly sort the contents** they receive.
 This means that it is impossible to hold a `SortedLineSequence` where the contents aren't sorted.